roguehistory/DIGH-HIST3812/content/en/week/three/instructions.md

 ### Do

 These week, we introduce you to Jupyter Notebooks.
 We will use a variety of computational notebooks in this course.
 These combine code with our observations and narrative as text files; the code in these can be run when opened in the correct environment.
-On the [Basic Skills](/building/technotes-toc) page, there is a guide to many notebooks that we will learn from and sometimes adapt or modify.
+On the [Computational Notebooks List](/building/technotes-toc) page, there is a guide to many notebooks that we will learn from and sometimes adapt or modify.
+You are always welcome to use these as models for things you might like to try that I do not explicitly mention in a given week.
+That is to say, if you're up for a challenge, let's talk!

 1. Complete the [Introduction to Jupyter Notebooks](https://mybinder.org/v2/gh/shawngraham/dhmuse-notebooks/master?urlpath=notebooks/getting-started-with-jupyter.ipynb) by Kelber and Lawless
 2. Complete [An Introduction to Python](https://mybinder.org/v2/gh/shawngraham/dhmuse-notebooks/master?urlpath=python-basics-1.ipynb)